When is the Commencement Ceremony?

 Who needs a guest ticket?

-The theater requires that each person entering the theater must have a ticket, regardless of age (including babies and children who will sit on a lap).
+The theater requires that each person entering the theater must have a ticket.
+The only exception is lap infants under two years of age who do not need their own seat.
 Mount Baker Theatre is part of the Bellingham Public Facilities District and is subject to policies of the BPFD.

 Where do I pick up my tickets?